 We have compiled 71 years of Farm Collector, Gas Engine Magazine, and The Iron-Men Album (Steam Traction), bringing you the most popular antique tractors, engines, and farm equipment ever made …delivered on a flash drive that plugs into the USB port on your favorite device.
-Whether you’re interested in antique tractors and farm equipment or stationary gas engine information, use our search function to bring up all of the great information we’ve collected!
-For collectors and enthusiasts, dreamers and restorers, newcomers and lifelong collectors, this archive has you well covered.
+Whether you're interested in antique tractors and farm equipment or stationary gas engine information, use our search function to bring up all of the great information we've collected!
+This archive has you well covered for collectors and enthusiasts, dreamers and restorers, newcomers, and lifelong collectors.

 By bringing together this complete collection of articles and photographs, we get to share the vast archives we've been able to accumulate over the years, much of it made possible thanks to you, our readers!

-Today, as we forge ahead into a new and uncharted media landscape, we continue to invest in ways to deliver the most relevant and valuable content in the most efficient and innovative formats.
+Today, as we forge ahead into a new and uncharted media landscape, we continue to invest in delivering the most relevant and valuable content in the most efficient and innovative formats.
 This digital archive contains over 19,750 articles formatted for optimal viewing on computers.

 In addition to the ability to search the entire archive or browse by each month and year, the interface contains enhanced search features.

 We hope this digital archive provides you with endless hours of inspiring and practical advice as we continue our journey together.